wsbctechnicalblog/wsbctechnicalblog.github.io/content/workflow-as-code.md

 When it comes to offering workflow solutions, it has also been demonstrated that end users prefer to do the self-serve activities via Graphical User Interfaces.
 The flow of various documents and forms gets represented with artifacts or simulacra resembling real world pipes.
 Those pipes, when put together in certain configurations, form various pipelines.

-Many users are by getting familiar with the concept of manipulating pipelines in order to perform the self-serve activities of configuring non-trivial workflows.
+Many users are now getting familiar with the concept of manipulating pipelines in order to perform the self-serve activities of configuring non-trivial workflows.

 ## Problem statement